Talk2Studios/talk2chat/README.md

 ```
 ## Start Java Server

+1. Be sure you have installed JAVA 19, if not download and install it <a href="https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html" target="_blank">hier</a>.
-1. Open the CMD, Terminal or a terminal thats build in a programm and navigate to the folder where you have the x.jar file.
+2. Open the CMD, Terminal or a terminal thats build in a programm and navigate to the folder where you have the x.jar file.
-2. Type in this command to start de Server
+3. Type in this command to start de Server

 ```
 java -jar x.jar